Skip to main content

 Upon approval, students will receive an email with the Acknowledgement and Acceptance of ASU ULC Terms for electronic signature.
 Once the form has been initialed and signed by both the student and parent/guardian, students will be added to our ASU portal.
 Students will then receive login information for ASU’s student portal and a registration packet with instructions and additional information.

 Session duration will determine which start dates are available for each course.
-Please refer to the course description for duration information and specific start dates.
+A & B sessions for each season are 8 weeks in duration, and C sessions are 16 weeks.
+Course cards will indicate with session the course is available for enrollment.
 Applications will need to be received by the application deadline to take courses in a specific session.

 ASU Universal Learner Courses are only available for students enrolled in CMASAS full-time, individual course enrollments are not eligible for enrollment.